oberien/dotfiles/arch-server-install.md

 Edit the file `/etc/ssh/sshd_config` and add / uncomment / modify the following settings:
 ```
-LogLevel VERBOSE
+# if using only root
+PermitRootLogin prohibit-password
+# if using separate account
-PermitRootLogin no
+#PermitRootLogin no
 PasswordAuthentication no
 ```

-Then restart `sshd` with `systemctl restart sshd`.
+While keeping one session open, restart `sshd` with `systemctl restart sshd`.
+Test if you can log in (using the ssh-key).
+If not, fix it with the still open session.
+If the open session dies while you can't establish a new one, you'll need to get a physical shell.